Kyrgyzstan: 2000–2009

 In February and March 2005, parliamentary elections were held, which the opposition and international observers criticized for alleged irregularities.
-Widespread protests erupted, leading to the ousting of President Askar Akayev, who fled the country and resigned in April 2005.
+Widespread protests erupted, leading to the ousting of President Askar Akayev, who fled the country and resigned in April.
 This series of events became known as the Tulip Revolution.
 Subsequently, Kurmanbek Bakiyev, a former prime minister and opposition leader, assumed the presidency after winning the July 2005 presidential election with a significant majority.

-After assuming office, President Bakiyev faced challenges, including political unrest and demands for constitutional reforms.
-In 2006 and 2007, large-scale protests occurred, with citizens calling for a reduction in presidential powers and increased governmental transparency.
+After assuming office, President Bakiyev faced challenges including political unrest and demands for constitutional reforms.
+In 2006 and 2007, large-scale protests occurred with citizens calling for a reduction in presidential powers and increased governmental transparency.
 In response, Bakiyev implemented constitutional amendments and appointed opposition figures to key positions.
 Despite these measures, tensions persisted throughout his tenure.

 Throughout the decade, Kyrgyzstan grappled with economic difficulties, including energy shortages and rising utility prices.
 In 2009, the government announced significant increases in electricity and heating tariffs, leading to public discontent.
 Additionally, the country faced challenges related to corruption and organized crime, which impacted its social and economic development.

 In 2009, Bakiyev announced the eviction of the U.S. military from the Manas Air Base, a strategic transit center supporting operations in Afghanistan.
 The Manas Air Base, hosting approximately 1,000 U.S. military personnel since 2001, served as a crucial staging post for coalition forces in Afghanistan.

 2010–2019

-In April 2010, widespread protests erupted against President Kurmanbek Bakiyev's administration, driven by public discontent over corruption and rising energy prices.
+In April 2010, widespread protests erupted against Bakiyev's administration, driven by public discontent over corruption and rising energy prices.
 These demonstrations culminated in Bakiyev's ousting and the establishment of a provisional government led by Roza Otunbayeva.
-Subsequently, in June 2010, violent ethnic clashes occurred in the southern cities of Osh and Jalal-Abad between Kyrgyz and Uzbek communities, resulting in over 400 deaths and displacing thousands.

-Following these events, a referendum was held in June 2010 to adopt a new constitution aimed at reducing presidential powers and enhancing parliamentary authority.
+In June violent ethnic clashes occurred in the southern cities of Osh and Jalal-Abad between Kyrgyz and Uzbek communities, resulting in over 400 deaths and displacing thousands.
+Following these events, a referendum was held in June to adopt a new constitution aimed at reducing presidential powers and enhancing parliamentary authority.
 The referendum passed with approximately 90% approval and a 70% voter turnout, despite challenges posed by recent unrest.
 This constitution introduced a single six-year term for the president without the possibility of re-election and limited any single political party to 65 of the 120 parliamentary seats to prevent power concentration.

 Under the new constitutional framework, Kyrgyzstan held its first parliamentary elections in October 2010, which were noted for their peaceful conduct and absence of major voting irregularities.
 In 2011, Almazbek Atambayev was elected president, serving until 2017.
 His tenure focused on stabilizing the country and implementing democratic reforms, including the introduction of biometric registration to enhance electoral transparency.
 In 2017, Sooronbay Jeenbekov succeeded Atambayev as president, continuing efforts to strengthen democratic institutions and address ongoing challenges such as corruption and economic development.